retrobeachman/zxnext-qr-reader/README.md

 # ZX Spectrum Next - QR Code Reader

-A guide to how to use the ZX Spectrum Next to receive QR code results and take action upon their content.
+A very basic guide to how to use the ZX Spectrum Next to receive QR code results and take action upon their content.
+Links are at the end of this.

 Here's what I did.
 It's worth notiing that I'm running Windows 10 so some things may be different for you.